cse163/book/book_source/source/module-2-data-structures-and-files/lesson-5-data-structures-tuple-set-dict/index.md

-# 📚 Lesson 5: Data Structures - Tuple, Set, Dict
+# <i class="fas fa-book"></i> Lesson 5: Data Structures - Tuple, Set, Dict

 ## Concepts

-The remaining lessons this week are all focused on *data* and how to represent it in our programs.
+The remaining lessons this week are all focused on _data_ and how to represent it in our programs.
 This lesson focuses on the concept of a **data structure** (something that stores data, e.g. a `list` ) while Lesson 6 will focus on an application of these data structures to represent a particular type of data that is used commonly in programs.

 In this lesson, you will learn about the following Python constructs:

 - List comprehensions

 - Tuples

 - Sets

 - Dictionaries

 ## Table of Contents